-I’ll soon be featuring my favorite recipes on Healthy Enough.
-Each one will be damn good for you without any compromises on flavor.
+I’ll soon be featuring my favourite recipes on Healthy Enough.
+Each one will be damned good for you without any compromises on flavour.
 No bland Weight Watchers crap – I’m talking about easy-to-make food that tastes great and makes your body happy.
-I can say this with confidence as each meal I feature will be one I eat on a regular basis.
+I can say this with confidence, as each meal I feature will be one I eat on a regular basis.

 But before I get started with the recipes, I want to run a few things by you in this article – my principles for cooking, if you will.
 My reasons for doing so are twofold:

 - To give you the freedom to cook as you please (not necessarily as my recipes dictate).

 - To persuade you that cooking can actually be enjoyable if you’re not currently a fan (or think you don’t have the ability to cook).

 If you’re already on board with the notion that cooking is fun, read on so you know how to tackle the upcoming recipes here on Healthy Enough.
 On the other hand, if you’re skeptical about the idea of cooking for yourself, it’s about time you learned just how much fun and rewarding it can be.